Academic Integrity Policy: U.S. Campuses

 The instructor has the primary responsibility for control over classroom behavior and maintenance of academic integrity.
 Students involved in academic dishonesty, either directly or indirectly as a participant, are immediately responsible to the instructor of the course who is obligated to address the alleged violation.

 Academic resolutions are conducted by the instructor of the course in which an alleged violation of the Academic Integrity Policy has occurred.
-When an instructor suspects that a student may have violated the college's policy, the instructor shall meet with the student to discuss his or her concerns and present the student with any supporting evidence and documentation.
+When an instructor suspects that a student may have violated the college's policy, the instructor shall meet with the student to discuss their concerns and present the student with any supporting evidence and documentation.
 The student shall be afforded the opportunity to respond to the allegations and to offer an explanation.

-- Student Accepts Responsibility: At an academic resolution meeting if the instructor and the student agree that a violation has occurred and the student accepts responsibility for the violation, the instructor may at his or her discretion impose the following academic sanctions or grade penalties:
+- Student Accepts Responsibility: At an academic resolution meeting if the instructor and the student agree that a violation has occurred and the student accepts responsibility for the violation, the instructor may at their discretion impose the following academic sanctions or grade penalties:

 - Issue the student an oral warning together with advice about what is acceptable academic conduct.